-As soon as schools went remote in the spring, BYU professors Dr. Lori Spruance and Dr. Emily Patten, who regularly research school meals, were curious as to how foodservice professionals were adapting to the challenge.
-They began their research by sending out a survey to food service personnel across the country asking them about food safety, COVID safety, safety concerns, and job satisfaction.
-They also interviewed 34 of the respondents.
+With students going to school remotely, parents losing jobs, and a quickly spreading pandemic, foodservice professionals had to redesign their school lunch programs overnight.
+Recognizing the increasing spread of food insecurity, BYU public health professors Dr. Lori Spruance and Dr. Emily Patten, who regularly research school meals, were curious how foodservice professionals were adapting to the challenge.
+They sent a survey to foodservice personnel across the country asking about food safety, COVID safety, and job satisfaction.
+In addition, they interviewed 34 of the respondents.

 What did they discover?

-“The configuration of how they did school meals was so dramatically different," said Dr. Patten.
-Everything needed to be changed to stay safe, and each district and school had a different approach.
-Some schools, especially those in more rural areas, sent lunches along the school bus routes and got the meals to the kids that way.
-Other schools, especially those in areas where the kids lived closer to the school, did drive-up days, where parents and kids could pick up their meals outside of the school.
-Either option varied in the amount of times per week that they delivered meals, with some sending boxes with a week’s worth or a few day’s worth of food inside.
-Dr. Spruance noted that, “Every school operated differently based on what would work for their particular student and community population.
-They were coming up with really creative ways to continue to feed kids.”
+“The configuration of how they did school meals was so dramatically different," Dr. Patten said.
+School foodservice professionals needed to change everything to keep both students and workers safe, and each district and school had a different approach.
+Some schools, especially those in rural areas, sent lunches along the school bus routes.
+Other schools, especially those whose students lived closer to the school, organized drive-up days to pick up meals outside of the school.
+Both options varied in the number of times per week the school provided meals and the corresponding number of meals included in each student’s food box.

 To learn more about this research, follow this link to the article published in the Journal of Nutrition Education and Behavior, School Nutrition Professionals' Employee Safety Experiences During the Onset of the COVID-19 Pandemic, or listen to a short podcast published by the same journal.